Coping With the Off-Season Blues

-Now that the fall racing season is winding down, many runners find it challenging to keep up their healthy habits through the winter months.
+If your racing season is winding down, many runners might find it challenging to keep up their healthy habits.
 While it’s important to let your body relax, recover and heal, the off-season is anything but “off.”
 Taking time away from race-specific training is good for your mental health and your relationship with the sport, but there is plenty you can do during your down time to prepare for the next training cycle.
-Here are a few ways to spend the winter months that won’t derail your healthy habits and will put you in a better position to tackle another season…
+Here are a few ways to spend the off-season that won’t derail your healthy habits, and will ultimately put you in a better position to tackle another training cycle.

-1) Read, write and run.
+- Read, write and run.
 It’s like having a summer reading list all over again, only this time you get to choose the books!
 Continuing education is imperative to having a long, sustainable relationship with running…and who doesn’t like a little extra encouragement now and then?
 There are a plethora of fantastic books by runners for runners that will help you with your training and racing.
 Two of my favorites are Once a Runner by John L. Parker and Endure by Alex Hutchinson.
 Some other classics are What I Talk About When I Talk About Running by Haruki Murakami and Born To Run by Christopher McDougall.
 If you’re into the exercise science component behind training, 80/20 Running by Matt Fitzgerald or Running On Air by Budd Coates are great go-to’s.
 It is also very helpful and therapeutic to write about your running!
 There are a lot of runners who keep a journal, and just jot down a few notes about their workout after every time they log a few miles.
 This can include metrics from the run like time of day, pace and distance, in addition to more introspective information like how your legs felt or what you thought about while you were out on the road.
-You can find running journals at almost every bookstore and all over Amazon.
-However, none of this will make much of a difference if you don’t keep running!
-Take some of the information you are learning or encouragement you’re receiving and implement it during your next workout.
-You don’t have to be in the middle of a training cycle to have a groundbreaking run!!
+However, none of this will make much of a difference if you don’t keep running.
+Take some of the information you are learning or encouragement you are receiving and implement it during your next workout.
+You don’t have to be in the middle of a training cycle to have a breakthrough workout!!